Lively Tales from Deb with Barney Griffiths on Violin

 You can book me for Festivals, Ceremonies, Public or Private Functions, Medieval Fayres and Banquets; after-dinner entertainment or to enhance any occasion you choose.

 If you'd like to be a Storyteller, or simply gain confidence about speaking in front of an audience, this course is for you.

 A fun, relaxed and supportive day, building your skills gently until your Inner Performer bursts forth.

 Lots of fun, lots of practice in a safe atmosphere, lots of help from a skilled storyteller to develop your own unique voice.

 You'll be surprised at how much you'll enjoy this course - you won't want to go home!

 “Thank you so much for such a superb performance and teaching slot yesterday.
-Everyone did so enjoy it.
-I felt so inspired that I have been musing over three different stories, pacing back and forth in my mind trying to find a wordpath to the journey I am on.”
+I felt so inspired that I have been musing over three stories, pacing back and forth in my mind trying to find a wordpath to the journey I am on.”